-The app will soon be available and is required for inbound travellers to download.
-Travellers will register their trip on the app, as well as critically important health details, including a ‘Health Declaration Form’ that is required to be completed and submitted before entry to the UAE. (app coming soon)
+The app is required for inbound travellers to download.
+Travellers will register their trip on the app, as well as critically important health details, including a ‘Health Declaration Form’ that is required to be completed and submitted before entry to the UAE.
+(IOS / Android)

 The app will also grant direct communication to local health authorities should a traveller develop symptoms during their trip.